 Cynthia A. Carter

-In 1957, Mrs. Cynthia graduated from Bates High School, settling down in Annapolis, marrying Elmo Carter, and having three children: Duane Pergerson, Rickey, and Shelley Lamar.
-However, along with her home life, she began a career of helping others.
-One of her early occupations was as a part-time bus company clerk.
+Along with her home life, Carter began a career of helping others.
+One of her early occupations was being a part-time bus company clerk.
 Afterward, she began her involvement with the handicapped.
 For years she took courses in sign language to “bridge the communication gap between the deaf and the hearing.”
 Eventually, the Office of the Handicapped gave her a small operating space and some equipment.
-With that, she volunteered eight to ten hours a day, at least 5 days a week,eventually founding the Link Relay Message Service, a volunteer telecommunication service for hearing and speech impaired persons.
+With that, she volunteered eight to ten hours a day, at least five days a week,eventually founding the Link Relay Message Service, a volunteer telecommunication service for hearing and speech impaired persons.

-Mrs. Carter completed her education at Sojourner-Douglass College in Annapolis, then continued her service to the community.
-She served on the Anne Arundel County Disability Board, the Anne Arundel County Women on Minority Business Enterprises, and was an active member of the Holy Temple Cathedral in Annapolis.
+Carter completed her education at Sojourner-Douglass College in Annapolis, then continued her service to the community.
+She served on the Anne Arundel County Disability Board, and the Anne Arundel County Minority Business Enterprise Program, and was an active member of the Holy Temple Cathedral in Annapolis.

-Mrs. Carter consistently worked to improve services and equity for the underserved people of Annapolis.
-However, the largest conflict she felt she had to work at helping overcome was crime among youth in low-income communities.
-As a result of few activities to keep them interested before and after school, youngsters tended to get into trouble.
+Carter consistently worked to improve services and equity for the underserved people of Annapolis.
+Crime among youth in low-income communities is the largest conflict she felt she had to work at helping to overcome.
+As a result of few activities to keep youth interested before and after school, youngsters tended to get into trouble.

-She also advised scores of candidates, from Alderman to Congressmen with words of wisdom: “No one is invincible.
+She also advised scores of candidates, from Aldermen to Congressmen with words of wisdom: “No one is invincible.
 Never assume any candidate is an automatic winner.
-If you work hard and find issues that resonate with the voters, it makes a big difference.”
+If you work hard and find issues that resonate with the voters, it makes a big difference”.